-Regardless of the litter material used, it should be hygienic!
+Regardless of the litter material used, it should be hygienic.

-A litter level depth of 1-2 cm is sufficient.
+A litter level should be kept to a minimum.
 Litter material should preferably be distributed after the house is pre-heated, and when the layers have been housed.

 This prevents the formation of condensed water between the floor and litter.

-Keep the level of litter low and dry during whole production period!
+Keep the level of litter low and dry during the whole production period.

-- > Transfer the birds at least two weeks before the onset of lay to get used to the new environment - Only transfer flocks that are healthy and in good condition. - > Plan transport in advance and organize it well to ensure optimal comfort for the birds. - > Avoid transferring flocks during high temperatures.
-Transport by night if necessary. - ▶ Monitor the body weight before and after transfer to guarantee that the flock is developing correctly. - Closely monitor water and feed consumption during the week after arrival at the laying house. - In floor houses and aviaries, always check that the number of pullets per partition is the adequate. - No vaccinations during transfer where possible.
+- > Transfer the birds at least two weeks before the onset of lay to get used to the new environment. - Only transfer flocks that are healthy and in good condition. - Plan transport in advance and organize it well to ensure optimal comfort of the birds. - Avoid transferring flocks during high temperatures.
+Transport by night if necessary. - ▶ Monitor the body weight before and after transfer to guarantee that the flock is developing correctly. - Closely monitor water and feed consumption during the week after arrival at the laying house. - In floor houses and aviaries, verify that the number of pullets per department is adequate. - No vaccinations during transfer when possible.